By Rabbi Lonnie Kleinman

 When I think about the world right now, I remember the ways in which we as humans create mechanisms that cause suffering to each other.
 I think about the anti-trans and LGBQ+ bills being drafted and passed across our nation.
 I think about how these hateful pieces of legislation darken our days and serve to shorten the lives of so many trans folks.
 These are sins that truly bring about chaos and disorder in the world and cause harm to thousands.

-But there is potential for change.
-We have the opportunity to “lengthen our days.”
-Change comes about when we speak out against hateful legislation and bigotry.
+In order to do so, we must speak out against hateful legislation and bigotry.
 We must listen to those whose identities are being attacked directly and join together to create spaces of refuge.
-I find comfort in taking action and seeing loved ones speak out to protect me and those I hold dear.
+I find comfort in taking action and seeing our Jewish leaders speak out to protect me and those I hold dear.
 I hope you can, too.

 This Hanukkah, I ask you and urge you to keep asking yourself the question, “What am I doing to lengthen the days of LGBTQ+ people in my community and the world?“